sid-gs/sid-gs.github.io/_pages/about.md

 ## News
 - Our lab is looking to recruit PhD students!
-(Please see our [Recruitment Flyer](../files/cv.pdf).
+Please see our [Recruitment Flyer](../files/cv.pdf)
-)

 <!-- For more info